Horatio Gordon Robley: Early life

-Robley was born at Funchal, Madeira on 28 June 1840, the son of Captain John Horatio Robley and Augusta June Penfold.
-Robley followed in his father's footsteps and became a professional soldier.
-However he also inherited his mother's artistic skills and became an accomplished sketcher and watercolourist.
+Robley was born at Funchal, Madeira, on 28 June 1840, the son of John Horatio Robley, a captain (retired) of the Madras Native Infantry, East India Company, and Augusta Jane Penfold (1809–1868), second daughter of William and Sarah Penfold of Madiera.
+Robley followed in his father's footsteps to be a professional soldier.
+However, he also inherited his mother's artistic skills, becoming an accomplished sketcher and watercolourist.

 Military career

 In 1858 Robley purchased an ensigncy in the 68th (The Durham) Regiment of Foot (Light Infantry) for £450.
+That year, after a short period of training in Ireland, he joined his regiment in Burma.

+East Indies

-After a short period of training in Ireland he joined his regiment in Burma where he remained for nearly five years.
-There he observed the people and learned the language.
-In addition to his military duties Robley continued with his sketching and made visits into the countryside to document daily life.
-When sketching Buddhist temples he became friendly with several Buddhist monks and had an image of the Buddha tattooed in red on his right arm.
+Whilst in Burma, Robley observed the people and learned the language.
+In addition to his military duties he continued with his sketching and made visits into the countryside to document daily life.
+When sketching Buddhist temples he became friendly with several Buddhist monks who tattooed an image of the Buddha, in red, on his right arm.
+It was said that this "would make him invulnerable to all weapons".
 This was the start of a lifelong interest in the practice of tattooing.
 The numerous sketches made during this period formed the basis for his illustrations some years later, when he was asked by the firm Cassells & Co. to contribute to their publication, Races of Mankind.

-In 1860 Robley was sent home to England for a period of sick leave.
-He began to specialise in rifle shooting, applying for and being granted a term in the School of Musketry.
-Rejoining his regiment he was present at the siege of Delhi (1857); afterwards, at Rangoon, he assumed command of the guard of the exiled Mughal Bahadur Shah II.
+Robley returned home to England on sick leave between September 1860 and March 1861, where he began to specialise in rifle shooting, applying for and being granted a term in the School of Musketry.
+Rejoining his regiment in the East Indies in 1861, some years after the Indian Mutiny, he was assigned command of the guard placed over the last Mughal emperor, Bahadur Shah II, during his exile in Rangoon through to death in 1862.